Roy Blunt: Family and personal life

 Blunt has been married twice.
 He married Roseann Ray in May 1967; he had three children with her: Matt, the former governor of Missouri, Amy Blunt Mosby and Andrew Blunt.
 All three children are corporate lobbyists.
-Some critics have criticized Andrew's dual professional roles as both a lobbyist for firms that might benefit from Senator Blunt's influence and his father's campaign manager.
+Some critics have criticized Andrew's dual professional roles as both a lobbyist for firms that might benefit from his father's influence and his father's campaign manager.
 Matt Blunt is also a lobbyist, as is his wife.
 The Blunts say they are careful not to seek influence for their clients with Senator Blunt.

 Blunt married Abigail Perlman, a lobbyist for Kraft Foods and Philip Morris, in 2003.
 In April 2006, he and Perlman adopted Charlie Blunt, an 18-month-old boy from Russia.
 The family lives in Washington, D.C., and also own a condo in Springfield, Missouri.
 Roy Blunt has six grandchildren.
 He is a practicing Southern Baptist.

 On August 9, 2021, Blunt was appointed an Honorary Officer of the Order of Australia (AO) "for distinguished service to Australia's bilateral relationship with the United States of America, in particular to the joint Free Trade Agreement".

-On February 14, 2023, Blunt was elected as president of The State Historical Society of Missouri where he has been a trustee of since 2005.
+On February 14, 2023, Blunt was elected as president of The State Historical Society of Missouri where he has been a trustee since 2005.